remind101/tugboat/README.md

 # Heroku Deployer

 Rest API for deploying git repositories to heroku.
-You give it a uri to a git repository, the name of an app, and a heroku api key, and it will deploy the repo to the app.
+You give it a uri to a git repository, the name of an app, a heroku api key, and your ssh key, and it will deploy the repo to the app.

 ## Deploy